smikitky/utrad-werewolf/packages/docs/docs/playing.md

 When enough players (human or NPC) are "ready", the "Start X-player Werefolf" button will be enabled.
 The player who pressed this button will always join the game.
 The other players will be randomly selected from the "ready" players.
 When a game starts, human players will be redirected to the game screen.
 Players not selected for the game will remain on the home screen.
 Two or more games can be running simultaneously.

+By default, the game is played with 5 players (2 villagers, 1 werewolf, 1 seer, and 1 possessed).
+You can change this using the "Customize" box.

+The roles and agent numbers of the players will be assigned randomly by the game server.
+(The person who pressed the start button will not necessarily become Agent\[1\].)
+A player cannot know which agent corresponds to which account.
+Players are expected to refer to each other using the agent numbers (e.g., "I think 3 is a werewolf").

 ## Game Screen

 During a game, players will see a screen like this.
-They choose their next action on the bottom of the screen.
+They choose their next action at the bottom of the screen.
 The available actions are:

-- **Talk**: You can talk up to 10 times per time period (daytime or night).
+- **Talk**: All surviving players can do this during daytime, before a vote.
+Each player can do this up to 10 times per day.
-- **Whisper**: Only werewolves can do this at the night time.
-You can do this up to 10 times per night.
+- **Whisper**: Only werewolves can do this at night.
+Each player can do this up to 10 times per night.
 - **Over**: This is to indicate your intention not to talk/whisper further any more at this time period.
-When all players who have the right to talk/whisper at the period have indicated "over", the game moves to the voting phase.
+When all players who have the right to talk/whisper at this period have indicated "over", the game moves to the voting phase.
 - **Vote**: Determines who the player wishes to expel from the village.
 - **Attack Vote**: Determines who the player wishes to attack as a werewolf.
 - **Divine**: Determines who to divine.